|

 chatterings of the remnants of the urban bird community and the general distancing and focussing of sounds that we take for

 granted most of the time.
+This is no easy attempt

 at street realism though, nor at a patchwork collage.
 There’s far too much of the unexpected, as the four musicians

 work in unison or at a tangent to one another.
+This music has the uninevitability

 of an early “Tiswas” programme with a daring coexistence of moods and attitudes.
+The reggae riffs and toy

 synthesizer effects come courtesy of Steve Beresford and David Toop of Flying Lizards and Prince Far-1 associations; the range